xmtp/example-chat-react/.github/ISSUE_TEMPLATE/bug_report.md

 **Summary**
 A clear and concise description of what the bug is.

-**To Reproduce**
+**Steps to reproduce**
-Steps someone else can follow to reproduce the behavior:
+Steps someone else can follow to reproduce the behavior.
 1. ...
 2. ...
 3. ...